-- 3. Prohibited Use.
-Patient Safety Work Product, created or developed by the Performance Improvement (peer review) Committee shall not be used in any disciplinary action including a Medical Staff member, or AHP or as the basis for issuing any mandatory reports to any governmental agencies or entities.
-Patient Safety Work Product may not be introduced into evidence in any Medical Staff Hearing or any judicial process, including discovery related to a lawsuit or regulatory investigation. - 8.3.4 Credentials review (see Part III: Credentials Procedures Manual) - 8.3.5 Information Management - a.
-Review and evaluate medical records to determine that they: - i.
-Properly describe the condition and progress of the patient, the quality of medical histories and physical examinations, the therapy, and the tests provided along with the results thereof, and the identification of responsibility for all actions taken; and - ii.
-Are sufficiently complete at all times so as to facilitate continuity of care and communication between all those providing patient care services in the hospital. - c.
-Develop, review, enforce, and maintain surveillance over enforcement of Medical Staff and hospital policies and rules relating to medical records including completion, preparation, forms, and format and recommend methods of enforcement thereof and changes therein; and - d.
-Provide liaison with hospital administration, nursing service, and medical records professionals in the utilization of the hospital on matters relating to medical records practices and information management planning. - 8.3.6 Emergency Preparedness
+8.3.4 Credentials Review (see Part III: Credentials Procedures Manual of the Bylaws)

+8.3.5 Information Management

+- a.
+Review and evaluate medical records to determine that they: - i.Properly describe the condition and progress of the patient, the quality of medical histories and physical examinations, the therapy, and the tests provided along with the results thereof, and the identification of responsibility for all actions taken; and - ii.Are sufficiently complete at all times so as to facilitate continuity of care and communication between all those providing patient care services in the Hospital. - b.
+Develop, review, enforce, and maintain surveillance over enforcement of Medical Staff and Hospital policies and rules relating to medical records including completion, preparation, forms, and format and recommend methods of enforcement thereof and changes therein; and - c.
+Provide liaison with Hospital administration, nursing service, and medical records professionals in the utilization of the Hospital on matters relating to medical records practices and information management planning.

+8.3.6 Emergency Preparedness

-Assist the hospital administration in developing, periodically reviewing, and implementing an emergency preparedness program that addresses disasters both external and internal to the hospital.
+Assist the Hospital administration in developing, periodically reviewing, and implementing an emergency preparedness program that addresses disasters both external and internal to the Hospital.

-- 8.3.7 Strategic Planning - a.
-Participate in evaluating existing programs, services, and facilities of the hospital and Medical Staff; and recommend continuation, expansion, abridgment, or termination of each; - b.
+8.3.7 Strategic Planning

+- a.
+Participate in evaluating existing programs, services, and facilities of the Hospital and Medical Staff; and recommend continuation, expansion, abridgment, or termination of each; - b.
 Participate in evaluating the financial, personnel, and other resource needs for beginning a new program or service, for constructing new facilities, or for acquiring new or replacement capital equipment; and assess the relative priorities or services and needs and allocation of present and future resources; and - c.
 Communicate strategic, operational, capital, human resources, information management, and corporate compliance plans to Medical Staff members.